mobluse/coderdojo-raspbian-sv/README.md

 See "Extend Minecraft Pi Edition using JavaScript via Java":
 http://www.raspberrypi.org/forums/viewtopic.php?p=552802#p552802

+One feature of this extension of the original OS is that you can use a laptop as a keyboard, mouse, and screen to a Raspberry Pi.
+It's better and faster to use a directly connected screen, but we usually don't have access to screens.

 See "Enabling Remote Desktop Access with xrdp on a Raspberry Pi":
 http://www.maketecheasier.com/enabling-remote-desktop-access-on-raspberry-pi/
 See "RPi XRDP Server":